itachi612/base_of_SQL/README.md

 - Files to turn in: `ex03_aggs.ipynb`.
 - Allowed functions: `import pandas as pd`, `import sqlite3`.

 Our previous work was merely data preparation.
-We didn't gain any insights from the data.
+We didn't gain any insights from it.
 It's time to change that.
-Remember our hypothesis that users would start working on labs earlier if they saw the newsfeed?
-The key metric for us is the difference between when a user starts working on a lab (their first commit) and the lab's deadline.
+Do you remember our hypothesis that users would start working on labs earlier if they saw the newsfeed?
+The key metric for us is the time between when a user starts working on a lab (their first commit) and the lab's deadline.

 For this exercise, you need to: